niieani/gpt-tokenizer/README.md

 `gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5 and GPT-4).
 It's written in TypeScript, and is fully compatible with all modern JavaScript environments.

+This package is a port of OpenAI's [tiktoken](https://github.com/openai/tiktoken), with some additional features sprinkled on top.

 OpenAI's GPT models utilize byte pair encoding to transform text into a sequence of integers before feeding them into the model.

 As of 2023, it is the most feature-complete, open-source GPT tokenizer on NPM.
 It implements some unique features, such as:

+- Support for easily tokenizing chats thanks to the `encodeChat` function
 - Support for all current OpenAI models (available encodings: `r50k_base`, `p50k_base`, `p50k_edit` and `cl100k_base`)
-- Generator function versions of both the decoder and encoder
+- Generator function versions of both the decoder and encoder functions
 - Provides the ability to decode an asynchronous stream of data (using `decodeAsyncGenerator` and `decodeGenerator` with any iterable input)
 - No global cache (no accidental memory leaks, as with the original GPT-3-Encoder implementation)
-- Includes a highly performant `isWithinTokenLimit` function to assess token limit without encoding the entire text
+- Includes a highly performant `isWithinTokenLimit` function to assess token limit without encoding the entire text/chat
 - Improves overall performance by eliminating transitive arrays
 - Type-safe (written in TypeScript)
 - Works in the browser out-of-the-box

-This package is a port of OpenAI's [tiktoken](https://github.com/openai/tiktoken), with some additional features sprinkled on top.

 Thanks to @dmitry-brazhenko's [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), whose code was served as a reference for the port.